Child killer who murdered 14 year-old boy then boasted in drill rap sentenced to life

 A mother has issued an emotional plea to tackle knife crime as her 14-year-old son’s killer was locked up for life, saying: “It can be anyone’s child.”

 Jermaine Cools was fatally stabbed with a machete in Croydon, south London, on November 18 2021.
+Footage released by police shows his 16-year-old killer Marques Walker carrying out the attack and fleeing the scene.

 The unarmed child was the youngest fatality involving knife crime in the capital that year.

-His 16-year-old killer, Marques Walker, had a history of carrying deadly weapons and had been on bail for carrying a Zombie knife six weeks before.
+Walker had a history of carrying deadly weapons and had been on bail for carrying a Zombie knife six weeks before.

 Showing a lack of remorse, he wrote about the murder in rap lyrics saying: “Even if that youth was a civillian I would still rewind and chef up [stab] his back.”